Docs/ Authenticate to AWS CodeArtifact without Stored Tokens

 Token Lifetime

 AWS CodeArtifact authorization tokens are valid for up to 12 hours by default.
-For Cargo and pip, Vouch fetches tokens dynamically on each operation, so expiry is transparent.
-For npm, the token is embedded in .npmrc and must be refreshed by re-running vouch setup codeartifact --tool npm when it expires.
-If your Vouch session (8 hours) has expired, run vouch login first.
+For Cargo, pip, pnpm, and uv, Vouch fetches tokens dynamically on each operation, so expiry is transparent.
+For npm, the static token in .npmrc is automatically refreshed each time you run vouch login.
+If your Vouch session (8 hours) has expired, run vouch login first – this refreshes both your session and any npm tokens.